-RIDE WITH ME cycling guides are full-color, all-sensory explorations, inspired by the buildings, people, and stories you’ll discover on the way.
-The routes are illustrated recipes for adventures – with the best local tips for coffee, art, nature, beer and bars on the way.
-RIDE WITH ME shows the local cycling culture and environment, taking the reader way beyond the usual highlights.
+RIDE WITH ME cycling guides are full-color, all-sensory explorations, inspired by the buildings, people, and stories we discover on our way.
+The routes are like recipes for adventures – with the best local tips for coffee, art, nature, beer and bars on the way.
+Author and bicycle guide Roos shows the local cycling culture and environment, taking the reader way beyond the usual highlights.
 She offers an invitation to connect, both with the city and yourself in it.

 All books are for sale in the shop, where you can also book a private tour through Amsterdam with Roos.

 Let’s explore, and look further, finding adventure around the corner!